 Understanding Cold Agglutinin Disease: Symptoms, Causes, and Treatment Options

-Cold agglutinin disease (CAD), also known as cold antibody hemolytic anemia, is a rare condition that affects about 1 in 300,000 people.
+Cold agglutinin disease (CAD) is a rare form of autoimmune hemolytic anemia (AIHA) that affects about 1 in 300,000 people.
 It occurs when the body's immune system mistakenly attacks and destroys red blood cells, leading to anemia and other symptoms.
 CAD is more common in people over 60, and women are more likely to develop the condition than men.

 What Causes Cold Agglutinin Disease?